I foundeD this website because

 that it's important to know the parents' language and it's worth the effort

-that living abroad with children is often temporary and learning becomes global
+that living abroad with children can be temporary & learning becomes global

 that all parents can learn at home or on a journey with their children